s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 #### GPIO pull-up/down

 When you work with Raspberry Pi GPIO pins, you can often encounter such terms as pull-up/pull-down.
 Those concepts are explained in great details in [this](https://grantwinney.com/using-pullup-and-pulldown-resistors-on-the-raspberry-pi/) article.
-For those who are too lazy to read the whole article, I will try to briefly explain pull-up/pull-down concept.
+For those who are too lazy to read the whole article, I will try to briefly explain the pull-up/pull-down concept.

 If you use a particular pin as an input and don't connect anything to this pin you will not be able to identify whether the value of the pin is 1 or 0.
 In fact, the device will report random values.
 Pull-up/pull-down mechanism allows you to overcome this issue.
 If you set the pin to pull-up state and nothing is connected to it, it will report `1` all the time (for pull-down state, on the contrary, the value will always be 0) In our case we need neither pull-up nor pull-down state, because both 14 and 15 pins are going to be connected all the time.
-The pin state can is preserved even after reboot, so before using any pin we always have to initialize its state.
+The pin state is preserved even after a reboot, so before using any pin we always have to initialize its state.
 There are 3 available states: pull-up, pull-down and the state were both pull-up and pull-down are removed from the pin, and we need the third one.

 Switching between pin states is not a very simple procedure because it requires to physically toggle some switch on the electric circuit.
 This process involves `GPPUD` and `GPPUDCLK` registers and is described on page 101 of `BCM2835 ARM Peripherals` manual.
 I am copying this description here.